Volkswagen Transporter (T6): Passenger: Caravelle, Multivan, and Shuttle

 The Caravelle T6 is equipped with seven seats in three rows, windows all around, and leather seating surfaces; it is designed for luxurious passenger transport.
 It is available with either the short- or long-wheelbase and the standard-height roof.
 The second row includes two individual, swiveling seats and the third-row accommodates three, forward-facing.
 At its introduction, the Caravelle was available with a single color option, a two-tone red-and-white finish.

 In Australia, the three-row Caravelle was branded as the Multivan, available with short- or long-wheelbase and seven seats.
 The Australian Caravelle was available in the long-wheelbase form only, and the interior was fitted with nine seats in four rows.

 Like the Caravelle, the Shuttle T6 is equipped with windows at all three rows for passenger transport, but is intended for commercial for-hire services, and correspondingly is fitted with up to nine seats and hard-wearing surfaces.
 The standard seating accommodates eight in three rows, but the vehicle was available with just two seats in the front (as the "Transporter window van") if desired.

 Chassis cab

 The chassis cab model is available with either a single (one row of seats) or double (two rows) cab, in the long-wheelbase form only.
 Overall length is the same for both models; the loading platform is shortened on the double cab model accordingly.

 Campervans

 As with previous generations of the Transporter, the T6 is a popular platform to be converted into a campervan.
 T6 conversions commonly include a pop top roof to create extra headroom.
-The conversion can also include a bed platform, hob, sink and grill installation, along with additional storage.
+The conversion can also include a bed platform, hob, sink and grille installation, along with additional storage.

 Volkswagen also offers a factory made campervan called the California.